Abril Books

 Closed on Sundays

-We specialize in Armenian books, music, videos, cards, posters, and gifts.
+We specialize in Armenian books, music, videos, cards, posters, and gift items.
 We also offer publishing and printing services.
 Please contact us for more information.

-The title, "Abril," first appeared in 1977 with the first publication of the first Armenian language magazine in Los Angeles named, "Abril."
+The title, "Abril," first appeared in 1977 as the name of the first publication of the first Armenian language magazine in Los Angeles named.
 Starting out at a small office in a Hollywood building, the publishers toiled to bring this wonderful idea into fruition.
 It was a huge success.
-This is during the times when the Armenian community had just began to form in and around Hollywood, with Santa Monica and Hollywood Boulevard being the main hotspots of cultural activity.
-Abril Magazine was the first magazine within the community to discuss local issues and exposing the numerous talented individuals we held in high regards, all the way to bringing to attention the political, cultural, and economic activities occurring in Armenia and Lebanon.
+This was during the early days of the Armenian community of Los Angeles who settled around Hollywood, with Santa Monica and Hollywood Boulevard being the main hotspots of cultural activity.
+Abril Magazine was the first magazine within the community to discuss local issues and brought attention to the political, cultural, and economic activities occurring in Armenia and in the Diaspora.
+It highlighted numerous talented individuals within our community and beyond.
 The community was so small in those days that helping each other out was inevitable, which has been one of the most important aspects of our people in keeping our culture together throughout the centuries.
-The advertisements reflect this characteristic.
+The advertisements reflect this characteristic as well.
+The advertisements portray the thriving community of the late 1970s and early 1980s, including doctors, mechanics, jewelers, discos, clothing stores, etc.